robwschlegel/tikoraluk/README.md

 ## Updates

 * January 16, 2020
-  * Wrote script for downloading OSTIA data
+  * Wrote a script for downloading OSTIA data
+  * Wrote a script for downloading GLORYS data

 * January 13, 2020
   * Wrote script for downloading CCI data